directual/directual-react-boilerplate/README.md

 - [Bootstrap your app from scratch cloning this repo](#option-1-bootstrap-your-app-from-scratch);
 - [Connect your existing React-app (or a React-template) with Directual](#option-2-adding-directual-integration-to-your-existing-react-app)

+### We hope you enjoy Directual experience!

+Our team is happy to hear your feedback and suggestions on current boilerplate and the platform.
+If you spot a mistake, notice something that needs improvement, or have an idea for the new platform feature, do not hesitate to contact us on [community forum](http://forum.directual.com/) or via [support@directual.com](mailto:support@directual.com)

 # Option 1.
 Bootstrap your app from scratch